DFE-Digital/bat-design-history/app/posts/manage-school-placements/2024-03-22-user-research-round-2-findings.md

 ### Hypothesis 2

-Having the placements list filters update the available options dynamically based on other filters that users have selecte, to avoid showing irrelevant options will help streamline the experience of finding a placement.
+Having the placements list filters update the available options dynamically based on other filters that users have selected to avoid showing irrelevant options will help streamline the experience of finding a placement.

-We think this because participants were confused by, for instance, school type filter options that are only relevant to secondary schools being shown after a primary subject was selected using another filter.
+We think this because participants were confused by, for instance, school type filter options only relevant to secondary schools being shown after a primary subject was selected using another filter.

 We will test this by seeing if adding dynamic filters avoids this confusion in future research rounds.